iotaledger/tips/text/0017-message/0017-message.md

 | Index            | string     | The index key of the message |
 | Data             | ByteArray     | Data we are attaching    |

-Note that `index` must be at least 1 byte long for the payload to be valid.
+Note that `index` field should be 1 to 64 bytes long for the payload to be valid.
 The `data` may have a length of 0.

 ### Serialization Example